johnshearing/MyEtherWalletOffline/Air-Gap_Setup.md

 The items you will need for the most basic setup with no printer, no battery, and no smart power management is as follows.
 A material list with links for a setup with all of the above features included will be forth coming when we have settled on a final design.
 But to get started, you will need a raspberry pi 2 board, the official raspberry pi 7 inch touchscreen, the SmartiPi Case for the pi, a camera, the smartiPi case for the camera, a 16 G-bite SD card, a power adaptor, an ethernet cable, a dongle, a 32Mb thumbdrive, and a power adapter.

-Specially machined parts will be made available for purchase and CAD files will be freely posted here so you can make them yourself.
+Specially machined parts will be made available for purchase and CAD files will be freely posted here so you can make them yourself using a laser cutter.
 Also the fully assembled device already loaded with software can be purchased from me or you can set up your own business to do the same.

 #### Installing the OS and Setting Up Basic Functionality.
 The following is the written tutorial from which these notes are made.